mjordan/islandora_object_clone/README.md

   * state (is overridden by Islandora Simple Workflow)
   * namespace
 * the user is asked to select which collection(s) to add the cloned object to (form defaults to the source object's immediate parent collection(s)).
-* the user is asked whether or not to copy the source object's DC datastream or not.
-If it is copied to the new object, it will contain the source object's PID in an `< identifier>` element.
+* the user is asked whether or not to copy the source object's DC datastream to the new object.
+If it is copied, it will contain the source object's PID, which as mentioned above, is probably not desirable.

 Apart from these differences, the new object's content model and other RELS-EXT relationships (except for collection membership) are the same as in the source object, as are all datastreams other than RELS-EXT, which is rebuilt in the new object, and RELS-INT, which is rebuilt to incorporate relationships associated with datastreams.